uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 Trying our best to adhere to [SemVer](https://semver.org/).

 ## Authors
-* Corey Schmidt - ArchivesSpace Project Manager at the University of Georgia Libraries
+* Corey Schmidt - Project Management Librarian/Archivist at the University of Georgia Libraries

 ## License Information